 The tactility of Odutola's work conveys her increasing interest in pushing texture beyond the drawing surface as a means of heightening experiential depth.
 After a recent trip to Japan, this interest has come to be expressed in Odutola's concern with conveying the correlation between mapping land/cityscapes and portraiture.
 She recounts how the bright lights of nocturnal Tokyo reflected on her brother's skin, as if projecting through him.
 He absorbed the environment around him almost to the point of obscuring him to invisibility.
-Attempting to capture this image of her brother- in-cityscape would address the complexity involved in combining personage and location in drawn portraiture.
+Attempting to capture this image of her brother- in-cityscape would address the complexity in drawn portraiture.
 How does one capture a place and a time through the body, and what medium would best do the job?
 As Odutola describes it, graphic artists have done so first encounter with a Lucian Freud (1922-2011) self-portrait: She travelled through the painting's surface and colors to see "both a portrait and a place."
 Citing Kerry James Marshall's (b.
-1955) illustrations of blackness, Odutola remarks how place and person can convincingly become intertwined through an artist's selection of media.2 This brings to mind the large un-stretched canvases of Renaissance Society at the Institute of Chicago) in which "souvenirs" of the black American experience-important people and placesare commemorated.3 In 2010, Odutola experimented with paper sculpture, and graphicnovel panels influence her more recent GIF animations.4 Unlike Marshall's multimedia oeuvre-works that often begin as drawings-Odutola's works currently manifest persistently as drawings on paper.
+1955) illustrations of blackness, Odutola remarks how place and person can convincingly become intertwined through an artist's selection of media.
+This brings to mind the large un-stretched canvases of Renaissance Society at the Institute of Chicago) in which "souvenirs" of the black American experience-important people and placesare commemorated.3 In 2010, Odutola experimented with paper sculpture, and graphicnovel panels influence her more recent GIF animations.
+Unlike Marshall's multimedia oeuvre-works that often begin as drawings-Odutola's works currently manifest persistently as drawings on paper.

 These brief explorations between media, particularly animation, together with Odutola's use of the Internet to enhance viewer experience of her artistic process, speak to a desire to connect with wider audiences.
 This desire is shared by contem-porary artists of the African diaspora and contemporary artists worldwide as a solution to some of New Internationalism's failures to merge contemporary art worlds through wider accessibility.5 Odutola's interest in creating visual variety for audience interaction is notable in her blog, where she allows viewers to see her creative influences and progressions.6 However, Odutola admits that reproductions online do not compare to in-person experience.
 In person, color schemes and textures change according to the viewer's angle.
-Online, this nuance is subdued, and the flattening of the
+Online, this nuance is subdued, and the flattening of the picture plane via an electronic screen serves to both limit and enhance the subtleties of legibility.
+Ironically, this degree of digital separation actually mimics the idea that perception can change according to how one experiences something-particularly race.
+Speaking of the color as a medium, Odutola says that "black is a construct, because what precisely is it made up of?"
+The question appropriately relates to race as a social construct.

-I Had Her and Then I Lost Her (detail),
+RIGHT - I Had Her and Then I Lost Her (detail), 2012